 11058.
 Chasing a butterfly

-On clear summer days, Nyusha loves to catch butterflies in the fresh air.
-Today she came across a cunning butterfly: she flew into the labyrinth and wanted to hide in it from Nyusha.
+On clear summer days, Nyusha enjoys catching butterflies in the fresh air.
+But today, she encountered a particularly cunning butterfly – it flew into a labyrinth and tried to hide from her inside.

 The labyrinth consists of n rooms, numbered from 1 to n, some of which are connected by corridors.
-It is known that between any two rooms there is a single path from the corridors.
-In other words, the maze is a tree, and the number of corridors is n – 1.
+It is known that there is exactly one simple path between any two rooms, passing only through the corridors.
+In other words, the labyrinth forms a tree with n vertices and n − 1 edges.

-Help Nyusha determine the minimum number of friends she needs to be sure to catch the butterfly, no matter which exit it flies to.
+Help Nyusha determine the minimum number of friends needed to guarantee catching the butterfly, regardless of which exit it chooses.

 Input.
-The first line contains an integer n (2 n ≤ 200000) – the number of rooms in the maze.
+The first line contains a single integer n (2 n ≤ 200000) – the number of rooms in the labyrinth.

 Sample input 1